ORCHARD PARK, N.Y. -- Buffalo Bills general manager Buddy Nix clearly didn't use Q-ratings in the evaluation process.

 "We got a lot of needs, guys," Nix said in explaining why they passed on certain players.

 Buffalo took running back C.J.
-Spiller ninth overall rather than a number of highly touted prospects at need positions.
+Spiller ninth overall rather than a number of highly touted prospects at need positions with the ninth pick.

-"In the draft, you can only take on each pick," Nix said.
+"In the draft, you can only take one each pick," Nix said.
 "We're in a position where they should give us about three, but they won't do that.

 "You say we haven't addressed the offensive line.
 We want to take a guy we know can come in and help us, and if he can't then we're going to go on to another guy.
 If you take a guy that can't play, then you've compounded the problem.
 Now you got two that can't play."